 Well, they certainly don’t make cholesterol worse and they may help.

 Certain ingredients in green powders tend to help improve cholesterol ratios.
 These ingredients include apple pectin, broccoli, and chlorella.

 Probiotics included in green powders may help reduce bad cholesterol called LDL cholesterol too.

 Uncertain.
 However, because they can fill in gaps in your diet, you may feel more energy and less inflammation, and so you may naturally want to move more.
 This burns more calories.

 What are the side effects of green powder drinks?

 Side effects are pretty rare when it comes to green powders, but if you are sensitive or allergic to any of the ingredients, you should definitely avoid them.
-Make sure to carefully read the ingredient list fully before buying them.
+Make sure to read the ingredient list fully before buying them.

 That said, your body may not be used to the fiber or prebiotics and you may experience some temporary gas or bloating in this case.